allanrono/FIT3179_Assignment_2_Resubmission/README.md

 # Why the project is useful

-This project is usefult beacuse it enables you to demonstrate your visualisation techniques in an innovative context.
+This project is useful because it enables you to demonstrate your visualisation techniques in an innovative context.

 # How users can get started with the project

-Follow the checklist and the brief Guidlines below
+Follow the checklist and the brief Guidlines below.

 # Checklist